-Testimonial 1 : Marseilles: two towers for a new district
+Testimonial 1 : Marseilles: a tower for a new district

 The new Euroméditerranée district is the symbol of the urban metamorphosis of Marseilles.
-Among the construction programs under way, Lafarge is contributing to two skyscrapers designed by leading architects, aiming at bringing inhabitants closer to the former docks district, now abandoned.
+Among the construction programs under way, Lafarge is contributing to a CMA-CGM tower designed by Zaha Hadid, aiming at bringing inhabitants closer to the former docks district, now abandoned.

 CMA-CGM: a link between the city and the sea